stuffmatic/fSpy/README.md

 ## What is this?

-fSpy is an open source, cross platform app for still image camera calibration.
+fSpy is an open source, cross platform app for still image camera matching.
 See [fspy.io](https://fspy.io) for more info.
 The source code is available under the GPL license.

 ## Backstory